ibm-cloud-docs/mqcloud/mqoc_connect_onprem_gateway.md

 # Connecting to on-premises queue manager using IBM Cloud Secure Gateway
 {: #mqoc_connect_onprem_gateway}

-In order to connect an IBM MQ On Cloud queue manager to an on-premises queue manager via the IBM Secure Gateway there are several steps to follow:
+In order to connect an {{site.data.keyword.mq_full}} queue manager to an on-premises queue manager via the IBM Secure Gateway there are several steps to follow:

 1. Create an MQ cloud queue manager (or use an existing one).
 2. Create an on-premises MQ queue manager (or use an existing one).